AnuinChicago/python-api-challenge/README.md

 Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.

 As final considerations:
     Create a new GitHub repository for this project called API-Challenge.
-Do not add to an existing repo You must complete your analysis using a Jupyter notebook.
+Do not add to an existing repo.
+    You must complete your analysis using a Jupyter notebook.
     You must use the Matplotlib or Pandas plotting libraries.
     For Part I, you must include a written description of three observable trends based on the data.